xquyvu/dotfiles/manual_settings.md

 - Rearrange the icons on the menu bar
 - Use the full menu bar when expanding
 - Untick show preferences on launch

+## Shortcat

+- Set to start on login
+- Hotkey: Option + Space